 To me it is beautiful here, where I grew up, just as it is: overgrown, collapsing, old timber and stucco buildings reverting to woods.
 The welcome wagon meets us on the road and then we just walk around and listen to our young voices echoing through the treetops.

 Marsha’s toe became calcified—or something like that.
 Doctor said ‘it must go.’
 So it was chopped off.
 It’s a bit more complicated than that but there’s apparently nothing life- or even gait-threatening so we all feel free to poke fun at Marsha’s Toe Story.
 I thought it should enter cyberspace for the sake of posterity.
 Here then….

-Family really is what it’s all about isn’t it?
+Isn’t family what it’s all about after all?
 But now for the ROAD TRIP.
 Life in Minnesota moves along just as it should.
 Sleeping again, visiting cousins, stocking up on moose and walleye sweatshirts and enough new shoes for all the abs classes and walking marathons of next year.
 And a road trip.
-Granted it was not of the fifteen-hundred-miles-plus kind I enjoyed so much in the past—still it did stir… Read More
+Granted it was not of the fifteen-hundred-miles-plus kind I enjoyed so much in the past—still it did stir some… Read More